muhme/joomla-branches-tester/README.md

 ## Database and File System Consistency

-When installing extensions, it's important to be aware of database and file system consistency.
+The entire database content of the Joomla instance will be lost during the Joomla installation, including any customisations or extensions installed.
+For example, if you have installed the Joomla Patch Tester or made specific configuration changes, these will need to be reinstalled or reapplied afterwards.

-The following operations will break that consistency, as the Joomla database will be recreated:
+The following operations will break database and file system consistency, as the Joomla database will be recreated:
 * `scripts/database`
 * `scripts/create` and `scripts/create recreate`
-* `scripts/test system install/Installation.cy.js`
+* `scripts/test` running `Installation.cy.js` from Joomla System tests or `joomla-cypress`
+* `scripts/cypress` running `Installation.cy.js` from Joomla System tests or `joomla-cypress`

-While grafting a Joomla package with `scripts/graft` doesn't break database consistency, you will lose all additionally installed extensions as the files are installed from package.
+Grafting a Joomla package with `scripts/graft` will break database consistency with the file system.
+You will lose all additionally installed extensions, as the files will be overwritten by those from the package.
+This means that, in this case, consistency is broken from the file system.

 Switching between PHP versions using `scripts/php` or enabling/disabling Xdebug with `scripts/xdebug` does not affect consistency.